 However, according to some reptile owners, mourning geckos should be kept in a group of two to three.
 It is because mourning geckos are social reptiles.
 Due to this reason, they might get stressed, or even face problems if they’re housed alone.

-If you’re planning to keep more than one mourning gecko in a tank, then take note of the below-mentioned tank sizes.
+If you’re planning to keep more than one mourning gecko in a

 |Number of Mourning Geckos||Tank Size|